pink-prose/pink-prose/ideas.md

   - story owners can put who can edit their tags (only themself, certain people can suggest, or certain people can edit, public can suggest, or public can edit)
   - basically like, come up with some kind of search syntax
   - filters like derpi
+  - tags can be marked as spoiler tags when theyre added to a story, so they are hidden by default and not shown until the user chooses to show them
+  - select tags are hidden by default
+  - maturity rating keeps a seperate field, cause its easier to enforce the existence of than within a bunch of other tags
 - maturity rating system, similar if not same as fimfic (E, T, M)
   - this would probably go with the tagging system too, and its filters
 - likes/dislikes, with show/hide setting